thomas-ferraz/vox-legis/README.md

 # MAC6967-G6-NLP-juridico

 Members:
-Marcelo de Souza
+- Marcelo de Souza (marcelo.mcs@ime.usp.br)
-Pedro Almeida
+- Pedro Almeida  (pedro.hba@usp.br)
-Ricardo Tanaka
+- Ricardo Tanaka (raktanaka@gmail.com)
-Thomas Ferraz
+- Thomas Ferraz (thomas.ferraz@usp.br)
-Verena Saeta
+- Verena Saeta (verenacsaeta@usp.br)

+Supervisor
+- Rafael Ferreira (rafaelferreira@usp.br)

 ## Introduction

 The project has been developed during the second semester of 2020 as Vox Legis, in the course MAC0434/MAC6967 offered by IME-USP, prof. Fabio Kon, under supervision by prof. Rafael Ferreira - FEA-USP.

-Development was made with Jupyter Notebooks, which are in the ``/codes`` directory, with a README presenting further information.
+Development was made with Jupyter Notebooks, which are in the [``/codes``](https://gitlab.com/thomas-ferraz/MAC6967-G6-NLP-juridico/-/tree/master/codes) directory, with a README presenting further information.
 The Notebooks are can be run inside the Google Collaboratory platform, with data in Google Drive; or in a local machine, provided data is local.

 Due to privacy concerns, the dataset is not provided, and a request to prof. Rafael Ferreira is needed to obtain it.

 ## Abstract

 The main proposal of this project is to create an algorithm capable of extracting information from the records of a lawsuit in order to obtain knowledge and outcomes such as: